Biden official defends gas permitting pause amid bipartisan scrutiny

 The Biden official said the climate portion of the federal government’s review would focus on both leaks of potent plant-warming gas methane from existing operations as well as the long-term impacts of exporting the fuel.

-“A scenario consistent with achieving our net-zero goals says we need 75 percent less liquified natural gas … exports around the world by 2050, so those are stark numbers, and we’ve got to take that very much into account,” he later added.
+“A scenario consistent with achieving our net-zero goals says we need 75 percent less liquified natural gas … exports around the world by 2050, so those are stark numbers, and we’ve got to take that very much into account,” he said.

 The administration’s pause, which applies to not-yet-approved projects that would ship gas abroad, has been met by significant pushback, with Sen. Joe Manchin (D-W.Va.) joining Republicans in criticizing it Thursday.